 Teacher education and development: Love Maths.
 New models of PL that lead to iterative co-construction of new knowledge.

 Educational psychology: Love Maths.
 Exploring novel ways of making mathematics learning an inspirational experience.
 Clarifying the concept of student engagement and how that connects with short and long term interest development.

-I am also known as Laura the Maths Buster, with extensive expertise in making people fall in love with maths and utilise my personality and experiences to show the human side of learning mathematics.
-I worked professionally as a mathematics education influencer, postdoc researcher and a lecturer who makes you see maths in a way you didn't even know existed.
+I have extensive expertise in making people fall in love with maths and utilise my personality and experiences to show the human side of learning mathematics.
+I work as a mathematics education influencer, researcher and lecturer who makes people see maths in a way they did not know existed.
 My goals are centred around ensuring any audience understands the "why" in learning mathematical skills, by making mathematics approachable, exciting and an accessible integral life skill.